 Support ServicesStudents with physical or learning disabilities, should contact the Global Education Office to find out more about the specific services available.

 Financing a study abroad program is one of the most important aspects to consider before applying.
-Please refer to the budget sheets at the top of this web page to review a detailed cost estimate for the program, which includes costs you are billed for through SUNY Plattsburgh, as well as those you must plan for, but pay directly, such as a flight and accommodation.
+Please refer to the budget sheet below to review a detailed cost estimate for the program, which includes costs you are billed for through SUNY Plattsburgh, as well as those you must plan for, but pay directly, such as a flight and accommodation.
 Estimates are subject to change at any time.
 If you have questions about the estimate, please contact the Global Education Office.